amaloraini/low_resource_t2s/README.md

 ### 2. Download the datasets

-**You must download the benchmark datasets before running the code.** They are the property of their respective authors; please download them from the official sources and cite them.
+**You must download the benchmark datasets before running the code.** They are the property of their respective authors; please download them from the official sources and cite them (see [Citation](#citation)).

 | Language | Dataset | Official source |
 | :--- | :--- | :--- |